lucasfhope/foundry-fund-me/README.md

 forge fmt
 ```

-## Makefile
+## Use the Makefile

 You can use the arranged Makefile for all of the previous commands.

-If you want to deploy or interact with a contract on the SEPLOIA testnet, make sure your `.env` file is set up with the correct environment variables.
-To deploy or interact, make sure you add `ARGS="sepolia" at the end of the command or the command will default to your local anvil chain.
+If you want to deploy or interact with the contract on the SEPLOIA testnet, make sure your `.env` file is set up with the correct environment variables.
+To deploy or interact with the contract, make sure you add `ARGS="sepolia" at the end of the command or the command will default to anvil.
 For example:

 ```bash
 make deploy ARGS="sepolia"